 Parking is a bit sparse around here.
 They have some parking reserved specifically for their restaurant south into their alley, and around the restaurant, there are a few parking spots that are for an hour only.
 Otherwise, some of the residential parking requires permits.
 Luckily, on my visit someone had just pulled out of their spot and I managed to sneak in.
 The interior is nice and quaint.
 In the entry way, there are bulletin boards where you can promote local events, and services.
 It’s nice to see them promoting local businesses, especially since they buy a lot of their ingredients locally.

-It was a nice August day so me and my friend, Laura, decided to sit on the patio.
+It was a nice August day so we decided to sit on the patio.
 It wasn’t too busy when we went, so there were a lot of seating.
 Their summer patio was small but nice.
 After we were seated, we were promptly asked for drinks and we were off to look over the menu.
 The menu had a healthy amount of options but not too overwhelming.
-After some discussion, I decided on the Jambalaya and Laura decided on the Guinness Shepherd’s Pie with their Caesar salad on the side.
-Of course we share everything so it doesn’t really matter.
+After some discussion, we decided on the Jambalaya and the Guinness Shepherd’s Pie with their Caesar salad on the side.

 As for the Jambalaya, a Cajun Classic, this was also pretty good!
 I’m a huge fan of spicy foods (or just food in general!) so this was really nice.
 It was a mixture of pork sausages, chicken, shrimp, tomatoes and rice, served with a home-made grilled cornbread.
 Everything blended well together.
 The sausage was nice a flavourful, and had the right amount of spice.
 It went really well with the tomatoes and the sauce.
 The chicken was just thick chunks of chicken breast, which was cooked perfectly.
 I find that in a dish like this, chicken can get a little bit dry.
 Overall, it was really tasty.
 The cornbread was pretty good.
 Not too dry.
 It was really useful to use to soak up the rest of the sauce at the end!